Why do we need this? So we can get in touch and help find you nursing homes for your needs. Home Care Package Levels: What’s Covered?

-The Home Care Package Program is a great initiative that’s designed to help older Australians live independently in their own homes for as long as possible.
+The former Home Care Package program was designed to help older Australians live independently in their own homes for as long as possible.
 It does this by providing funded access to a wide range of support services tailored to each person’s needs.

-There are 4 different levels of funding based on how much assistance someone needs:
+There are four different levels of funding based on how much assistance someone needs:

 - Level 1: Basic assistance